 Remember, if your employer tries to retaliate against you for following the law, they can be held responsible in a court of law.

 Can I Take Legal Action Against My Employer?

 Yes, if you feel your rights have been violated, you may be able to take legal action against your employer.
 Depending on the circumstances of your case, you may be eligible to file a claim or lawsuit with either Federal or state agencies, such as the EEOC or California Department of Fair Employment and Housing (DFEH).

 It is important to speak with an Orange County employment lawyer to determine the best course of action in your specific case.
 A knowledgeable attorney can help you understand your rights, evaluate the strength of any potential claims or lawsuits, and prepare a strong legal strategy that will maximize your chances of obtaining justice and compensation.

-The Employment Attorney at Eldessouky Law Are Here to Help
+The Orange County Employment Lawyers at Eldessouky Law Are Here to Help

 It is important to understand that no matter where you work, or how large or small your company is, the California Laws and Regulations still apply to your position.
 This means you are protected from being mistreated in categories where the law is applied.